 WHAT TO DO IN CASE OF INAPPROPRIATE LECTURE CONTENT

 Even when it comes to everyday or casual sexism, we encourage you to speak up.
-If you feel like it you can share your concerns directly with the professor involved at the break, but you can also do it via the anonymous feedback at the end of the semester, or by contacting Audrey (for ITET students), or us at LIMES.
+If you feel like it you can share your concerns directly with the professor involved at the break, but you can also do it via the anonymous feedback at the end of the semester, or by contacting Audrey (for ITET students), or us.
 If we want to improve the learning environment for everyone, it’s important to raise awareness about these issues.
 Teaching staff may not always be aware of the impact of their words or actions—and sometimes, simply pointing it out once can be enough to prompt meaningful change.